 Fabric and fit

 The quality, thickness and weight of the fabric can vary greatly.
-Shorts like the ASSOS T Equipe S7 Bib Short are lightweight, breathable and constructed for hot summer rides with larger cutaways in the back and thinner mesh materials to help cool you down.
+Shorts like the Pedla Core Superfit G+ Bib Short are lightweight, breathable and constructed for hot summer rides with the added advantage of a compressive fit to support the muscles.
 Others are perfect for the UK winter, being engineered with a fleece-backed thermal inner lining to keep you warm.
-Some even offer a degree of water resistance (Sportful Fiandre NoRain Bib Short) and shorts with sun protection are becoming more prevalent, so you only need to use sunscreen on exposed areas.
+Some even offer a degree of water resistance (Sportful Fiandre Light NoRain Bib Short) and shorts with sun protection are becoming more prevalent, so you only need to use sunscreen on exposed areas.

 The more panels a cycling short is constructed from tends to equal an improved, more precise fit.
-Flatlock stitching is another feature present in high-quality shorts and reduces the chance of irritation of seams against the skin.
+Flatlock stitching is another feature present in high-quality shorts and reduces the chance of skin irritation.

 Always check the size guide when buying shorts as sizing can be fairly inconsistent between brands and models.